thecodingmachine/react-native-boilerplate/docs/setup cocoapods.md

 In this boilerplate, we don't want to make CocoaPods as a required tool.
 But if you planned to manage a lot of thirdparty dependencies, it should be a really good idea to follow this guide.

 Finally, we didn't specify it yet, but this tool is for iOS dependencies only.
-On Android, `react-native linking` seems to be enought.
+On Android, `react-native linking` seems to be enough.

 ## Setup CocoaPods